dmh2000/UdaciCards/README.md

 React Native App - Udacity React Nanodegree Final Project

+This project implements an application that supports creating decks of question/answer cards, lets users execute a deck of cards and keeps score of the results.
+It is implemented using React Native.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 ## Table of Contents